 Community websites such as forums are great tools to create engaging and interactive websites that go beyond simple user interactions such as comments.
 With the advent of social media, more and more people tend to create online communities using tools on social networking sites such as Facebook Groups.
 However forum websites are still alive and continue to be relevant.
 Reddit is a great example of a mega forum.

-Most of the time adding new functionality to WordPress is done via plugins.
+Most of the time adding new functionality to WordPress is done via various plugins.
 Creating a forum is no different.
 You can use a plugin such as bbPress to create a forum in WordPress.
 The plugin is lightweight, easy to use and has excellent support.
 It also has a number of great extensions that you can use to add even more functionality to your forum.

 When Do You Need a Forum?